wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 ## Adding the block's save functionality

 The next step is to update the block's save functionality, so it renders correctly on the front end.

+Right now, when you preview the block, it's still showing the scaffolded text.

 The save function in the `save.js` file is what is run every time the block is saved in the Editor.
 This is the content that is stored in the `post_content` field in the database, and rendered on the front end.